 Grubb has become an evangelist of sorts for affordable housing since CEO Clay Grubb published a book on the topic last year.
 Pink Stone Capital’s Richard Ohebshalom, who sold the 11,255 square-foot parcel in FiDi to Grubb, said he found the book to be a mix of “compassion with economic reality.”
 Ohebshalom will remain a partner in the project.

-Rashid Walker of BRP Companies helped assemble Grubb’s development team in New York, two people familiar with the deal said.
+Rashid Walker of BRP Companies helped assemble Grubb’s development team in New York, two people familiar with the deal said, though BRP isn’t involved the project itself.
 Axos Bank provided $42 million to finance the FiDi purchase, and Fortress Property Group and Carmel Partners together kicked in $18 million, according to Grubb.